BreakTools/deadline-web-app-frontend/README.md

 </p>

 # Installation instructions (Docker)
+Unfortunately I can't provided a built image due to how NextJS generates static HTML at build time, which has to include the backend WebSocket URL.
+I've provided a docker-compose file so you can easily build and run the image yourself.
 1. Make sure you have the [backend for this frontend](https://github.com/BreakTools/deadline-web-app-backend) running.
 2. Clone this repository.
 ```